How It Works

 What are Tuition Rewards® points?

 SAGE Tuition Rewards is a unique private college savings program.
 Tuition Rewards Points are like frequent flyer miles - but for college tuition!

 Tuition Rewards are discounts off of tuition at participating private colleges and universities.
 The Tuition Rewards Points represent the minimum scholarship that an eligible student will receive if and when he or she attends a member school.
 Schools may count Tuition Rewards as part of their normal institutional aid.
-For example, if a student has 20,000 Tuition Rewards Points, he or she is guaranteed to receive a minimum of $20,000 in financial aid (typically scholarships or institutional grants), spread equally over four years of undergraduate education.
+For example, if a family redeems 30,000 Tuition Rewards Points for a student, the student is guaranteed to receive a minimum of $30,000* in financial aid (scholarships or institutional grants), spread equally over four years of undergraduate education.
 He or she may receive more, but is guaranteed not to receive less.

 Earning Tuition Rewards Points by Saving or Investing

-Typically, you can earn Tuition Rewards by saving or investing with one or more of our financial affiliates, or by being an employee of a company that is providing Tuition Rewards as an employee benefit.
+Tuition Rewards can be earned by saving or investing with one or more of our financial affiliates.
 In most cases , Tuition Rewards accrue at a rate of 5% annually (or 2.5% semi-annually or 1.25% quarterly) based on the value the qualified asset(s) or account(s).
-With the Pennsylvania 529 College Savings Plan, the normal accrual rate of 5% per year is doubled to 10% per year!.
+With the PA 529 College Savings Plan, the normal accrual rate of 5% per year is doubled to 10% per year!.
 As your assets appreciate, so do your Tuition Rewards Points!

 Earning Tuition Rewards Points by Other Means